How to Chart for Clinical Quality Measures in PCC EHR

 Configure Your Physical Activity Counseling Order

-Create or edit a medical procedure order for physical activity counseling.
+Create or edit a screening order for physical activity counseling.

 For the physical activity counseling order, you should select SNOMED-CT code 281090004, “Recommendation to exercise”.